Labor board certifies first union at a US Starbucks store - NewsBreak

 Labor board certifies first union at a US Starbucks store

-BUFFALO, N.Y. — (AP) — The National Labor Relations Board confirmed a vote Friday to form a union at a Starbucks store in Buffalo, meaning the coffee retailer, for the first time, will have to bargain with organized labor at a company-owned U.S. store.
+BUFFALO, N.Y.
+(AP) — The National Labor Relations Board , meaning the coffee retailer, for the first time, will have to bargain with organized labor at a company-owned U.S. store.

 “We don’t want to fight Starbucks — we’re asking them to turn over a new leaf,” said Jaz Brisack, an organizer at the store, one of three New York Starbucks locations that petitioned the labor board for a union election in October.